firefly-oss/common-platform-document-mgmt/common-platform-document-mgmt-web/README.md

 - **DocumentReferenceController**: Endpoints for document reference operations
 - **SignatureRequestController**: Endpoints for signature request operations
 - **SignatureProofController**: Endpoints for signature proof operations
+- **StorageController**: Endpoints for storage operations, including file uploads and downloads

+The StorageController provides endpoints for the two-bucket storage system:
+- `/api/v1/storage/upload`: Uploads a file directly to the private bucket (for internal use)
+- `/api/v1/storage/upload/public`: Uploads a file to the public bucket (for channel uploads)
+- `/api/v1/storage/move-to-private`: Moves a file from the public bucket to the private bucket
+- `/api/v1/storage/download`: Downloads a file from either bucket
+- `/api/v1/storage/exists`: Checks if a file exists in either bucket
+- `/api/v1/storage/presigned-url`: Generates a pre-signed URL for temporary access to a file

 Example of a controller: